Proximal tubule: Brush border cell

 This has led some observers to describe the lumen of proximal tubules as occluded or "dirty-looking", in contrast to the "clean" appearance of distal tubules, which have quite different properties.

 Divisions

-The proximal tubule as a part of the nephron can be divided into two sections, pars convoluta and pars recta.
+Based on its appearance at low magnification, the proximal tubule can be divided into two sections: the proximal convoluted tubule (PCT), and the proximal straight tubule (PST).
 Differences in cell outlines exist between these segments, and therefore presumably in function too.

-Regarding ultrastructure, it can be divided into three segments, oS1, S2, and S3:
+Based on ultrastructure, it can be divided into three segments, S1, S2, and S3.

 Proximal convoluted tubule (pars convoluta)

 The pars convoluta (Latin "convoluted part") is the initial convoluted portion.

 In relation to the morphology of the kidney as a whole, the convoluted segments of the proximal tubules are confined entirely to the renal cortex.

 Some investigators on the basis of particular functional differences have divided the convoluted part into two segments designated S1 and S2.

 Proximal straight tubule (pars recta)

 The pars recta (Latin "straight part") is the following straight (descending) portion.

 Straight segments descend into the outer medulla.
 They terminate at a remarkably uniform level and it is their line of termination that establishes the boundary between the inner and outer stripes of the outer zone of the renal medulla.

 As a logical extension of the nomenclature described above, this segment is sometimes designated as S3.